Linux and Unix mysql command

 --secure-auth Do not send passwords to the server in old (pre-4.1.1) format.
 This prevents connections except for servers that use the newer password format.

---sigint-ignore Ignore SIGINT signals (typically the result of typing Control-C).
+--sigint-ignore Ignore SIGINT signals (typically the result of typing Control+C).

 --silent, -s Silent mode.
 Produce less output.
 This option can be given multiple times to produce less and less output.

 This option results in nontabular output format and escaping of special characters.
-Escaping may be disabled by using raw mode; see the description for the --raw option.
+Escaping may be disabled using raw mode; see the description for the --raw option.

 --skip-column-names, -N Do not write column names in results.
-The short format, -N is deprecated, use the long format instead.

 --skip-line-numbers, -L Do not write line numbers for errors.
 Useful when you want to compare result files that include error messages.
-The short format, -L is deprecated, use the long format instead.

---socket=path, -S path For connections to localhost, the Unix socket file to use, or, on Windows, the name of the named pipe to use.
+--socket=path, -S path For connections to localhost, the Unix socket file to use, or on Windows, the name of the named pipe to use.

 --unbuffered, -n Flush the buffer after each query.

---user=user_name, -u user_nameThe MySQL user name to use when connecting to the server.
+The MySQL username to use when connecting to the server.

 --verbose, -v Verbose mode.
 Produce more output about what the program does.
 This option can be given multiple times to produce more and more output.
 (For example, -v -v -v produces table output format even in batch mode.)